ubclaunchpad/rocket2/docs/ServingTheServer.md

 forms of unit testing?
 At this point, fear is actually a reasonable response.
 With this guide, you can be talking to your locally-hosted slack bot in no time!

+> **Warning**: This only works smoothly with a Unix machine (macOS or Linux
+> variants).
+Windows users may be in for more pain than expected.

 ## 1: Registering Your Slack Bot

 First things first, you must first create a slack workspace (an existing one